 ‘Warped, twisted and violent’ terrorist assassinated veteran MP, court told

-A veteran Conservative MP was “assassinated” by a “committed, fanatical, radicalised Islamist terrorist”, who stabbed him to death in an apparent attempt to avenge the bombing of Syria, a court heard.
+A veteran Conservative MP was “assassinated” by a “committed, fanatical, radicalised Islamist terrorist” who stabbed the politician after researching a string of high-profile alternative targets, a court heard.

-Sir David Amess was fatally attacked by Ali Harbi Ali, who tricked his way into a face-to-face meeting with the 69-year-old Southend West MP before sending a message to friends and family claiming the attack was “revenge … in the name of Allah”.
+Sir David Amess was killed by Ali Harbi Ali, who tricked his way into a face-to-face meeting with the 69-year-old Southend West MP before sending a message to friends and family claiming the attack was “revenge… in the name of Allah”.

-Father-of-five Sir David suffered 21 stab wounds to his face, torso, left arm and right thigh, and had injuries to both hands consistent with defensive injuries when he was attacked at Belfairs Methodist Church in Leigh-on-Sea, Essex, on October 15 2021.
+Father-of-five Sir David then suffered 21 stab wounds to his face, torso, left arm and right thigh, and had wounds on both hands consistent with defensive injuries after he was attacked at Belfairs Methodist Church in Leigh-on-Sea, Essex, on October 15 2021.

-Ali, 26, is accused of the “cold and calculated murder”, and carrying out reconnaissance over several years on targets including the Communities and Levelling Up Secretary Michael Gove.
+Ali, 26, is accused of “cold and calculated murder”, which he claimed was to avenge air strikes in Syria.

+He is also accused of carrying out reconnaissance over several years on targets including Communities and Levelling Up Secretary Michael Gove, Deputy Prime Minister Dominic Raab, and Labour leader Sir Keir Starmer.

 Tom Little QC, opening the case at the Old Bailey on Monday afternoon, told jurors: “This is a case involving a cold and calculated murder, a murder carried out in a place of worship.